tldr-pages/tldr/pages/common/zsteg.md

 `zsteg --bits {{1,2,3|1-3}} {{path/to/image.bmp}}`

-- Detect embedded data in a PNG image, extracting only prime pixels and inverting bits:
+- Detect embedded data in a PNG, extracting only prime pixels and inverting bits:

 `zsteg --prime --invert {{path/to/image.png}}`